-Launching Programming

-FPL3:0 bits in FCON register are used to secure the launch of programming.
+Launching Programming FPL3:0 bits in FCON register are used to secure the launch of programming.
 A specific sequence must be written in these bits to unlock the write protection and to launch the programming.
 This sequence is 5xh followed by Axh.
-Table 16 summarizes the memory spaces to program according to FMOD1:0 bits.
+Table 26 summarizes the memory spaces to program according to FMOD1:0 bits.

-Table 16.
-Pr ogramming Spaces -------------- ----------- --------

 Write to FCON

 FPL3:0 FPS FMOD1 FMOD0 Operation

 5 Х 0 0 No action

-User А Х 0 0 Write the column latches in user space
+User A х 0 0 Write the column latches in user space

 5 Х 0 1 No action

-Extra Row А Х 0 1 Write the column latches in extra row space
+Extra Row A х 0 1 Write the column latches in extra row space

-Hardware 5 Х 1 0 No action
+Hardware Security 5 Х 1 0 No action

-Security Byte А Х 1 0 Write the fuse bits space
+Byte А х 1 0 Write the fuse bits space

-Reset 5 Х 1 1 No action
+5 х 1 1 No action

-Columns Latches Α Х 1 1 Reset the column latches
+Reserved А Х 1 1 No action

-Notes:

-- 1. The sequence 5xh and Axh must be executing without instructions between them otherwise the programming is not executed (see Flash Status Register) - 2.
-The sequence 5xh and Axh must be executed with the same FMOD0 FMOD1 configuration. - 3.
-Interrupts that may occur during programming time must be disabled to avoid any spurious exit of the programming mode.
+Status of the Flash Memory Notes: 1.
+The sequence 5xh and Axh must be executing without instructions between t otherwise the programming is aborted.
+Interrupts that may occur during programming time must be disabled to avoid spurious exit of the programming mode.

-Status of the Flash Memory

 The bit FBUSY in FCON register is used to indicate the status of programming.

-FBUSY is set when programming is in progress.
+set when programming is in progress.

-The flash programming process is launched the second machine cycle following the sequence 5xh and Axh in FCON.
-Thus the FBUSY flag should be read by sofware not during the insctruction after the 5xh, Axh sequence but the second instruction after the 5xh, Axh sequence in FCON (See next example).
-FBUSY is cleared when the programming is completed.

-Selecting FM1

-The bit ENBOOT in AUXR1 register is used to map FM1 from F800h to FFFFh.
+Selecting FM1 The bit EN BOOT in Al JXR1 regist er is used t o map FM1 from F800h to FFFFh.

-Loading the Column Latches

-Any number of data from 1-byte to 128 Bytes can be loaded in the column latches.
-This provides the capability to program the whole memory by byte, by page or by any number of Bytes in a page.
-Data written in the column latches do not have to be in consecutive order.
-The page address of the last address loaded in the column latches will be used for the whole page.
+Loading the Column Latches The bit ENBOOT in AUXR1 register is used to map FM1 from F800h to FFFFh.
+Any number of data from 1 Byte to 128 Bytes can be loaded in the column latches.
+Thi provides the capability to program the whole memory by byte, by page or by any number of Bytes in a page.
 When programming is launched, an automatic erase of the locations loaded in the column latches is first performed, then programming is effectively done.
-Thus no page or block erase is needed and only the loaded data are programmed in the corresponding page

-- Notes: 1. : If no bytes are written in the column latches the SEQERR bit in the FSTA register will be set. - 2.
-When a flash write sequence is in progress (FBUSY is set) a write sequence to the column latches will be ignored and the content of the column latches at the time of the launch write sequence will be preserved. - 3.
-MOVX @DPTR, A instruction must be used to load the column latches.
-Never use MOVX @Ri, A instructions. - 4.
-When a programming sequence is launched, Flash bytes corresponding to activated bytes in the column latches are first erased then the bytes in the column latches are copied into the Flash bytes.
-Flash bytes corresponding to bytes in the column latches not activated (not loaded during the load column latches sequence) will not be erased and written.

-The following procedure is used to load the column latches and is summarized in Figure 25:

-- Save and Disable interrupt and map the column latch space by setting FPS bit.

-- Load the DPTR with the address to load.

-- Load Accumulator register with the data to load.

-- Execute the MOVX @DPTR, A instruction.

-- If needed loop the three last instructions until the page is completely loaded.

-- unmap the column latch.

-- Restore Interrupt
+Thus no page or block erase is needed and only the loaded data are programmed in the corresponding page.
+The following procedure is used to load the column latches and is summarized in Figure 21: Save then disable interrupt and map the column latch space by setting FPS bit.
+Load the DPTR with the address to load.
+Execute the MOVX @DPTR, A instruction.
+If needed loop the three last instructions until the page is completely loaded.
+Unmap the column latch and Restore Interrupt byte, by page or by any number the locations loaded in the col- ectively done.
+Thus no page or ogrammed in the corresponding latches and is summarized in ch space by setting FPS bit.

+Table 26.
+Programming Spaces

-Figure 25.
+Figure 21.
 Column Latches Loading Procedure